 This summary highlights selected information contained or incorporated by reference in this prospectus supplement or the accompanying prospectus.
 Before making an investment decision, you should read carefully this entire prospectus supplement and the accompanying prospectus, including the documents incorporated by reference, the "Risk Factors" section included in this prospectus supplement and our periodic filings with the SEC incorporated by reference herein, and the financial statements and related notes incorporated by reference herein.
-Unless this prospectus supplement indicates otherwise or the context otherwise requires (i) the terms "we," "our," "us," "Allscripts" and "the Company" refer to Allscripts-Misys Healthcare Solutions, Inc. and its consolidated subsidiaries, (ii) the term "Eclipsys" refers to Eclipsys Corporation and its consolidated subsidiaries, (iii) the term "Misys" refers to Misys plc and (iv) references to the "Eclipsys Merger" mean our merger with Eclipsys through the pending merger described herein.
+Unless this prospectus supplement indicates otherwise or the context otherwise requires (i) the terms "we," "our," "us," "Allscripts" and "the Company" refer to Allscripts Healthcare Solutions, Inc. and its consolidated subsidiaries, (ii) the term "Eclipsys" refers to Eclipsys Corporation, (iii) the term "Misys" refers to Misys plc and (iv) references to the "Eclipsys Merger" mean our recently completed merger with Eclipsys described herein.

-Allscripts (the trade name of Allscripts-Misys Healthcare Solutions, Inc.) is a leading provider of clinical software, services, information and connectivity solutions that empower physicians and other healthcare providers to deliver best-in-class patient safety, clinical outcomes and financial results.
-Our businesses provide innovative solutions that inform physicians with just right, just in time information, connect physicians to each other and to the entire community of care, and transform healthcare, improving both the quality and efficiency of care.
-We provide various software applications and services, including Electronic Health Records, or EHRs, practice management, revenue cycle management, clearinghouse services, electronic prescribing, Emergency Department Information System, or EDIS, hospital care management and discharge management solutions, document imaging solutions, referral management and a variety of other solutions for home care and other post-acute facilities.
-On June 9, 2010, we entered into an Agreement and Plan of Merger, which we refer to as the Merger Agreement, with Eclipsys, a leading enterprise provider of solutions and services for hospitals and clinicians.
-For the twelve months ended May 31, 2010, after giving pro forma effect to the Eclipsys Merger, we would have generated approximately \$1.2 billion in revenue and approximately \$125 million of income from operations.
+Allscripts is a leading provider of clinical, financial, connectivity and information solutions and related professional services that empower hospitals, physicians and post-acute organizations to deliver world-class outcomes.
+Our businesses provide innovative solutions that inform physicians and other healthcare professionals with just-right, just-in-time information, connect them to each other and to the entire community of care, and transform healthcare, improving both the quality and efficiency of care.
+We provide various clinical software applications for hospitals, physician practices and post-acute organizations, including acute care and ambulatory Electronic Health Records (EHR), physician practice management, revenue cycle management for hospitals and physicians, clearinghouse services, electronic prescribing, stand-alone Emergency Department Information System (EDIS) (in addition to our EDIS integrated, hospital care management and discharge management solutions, document imaging solutions), and a variety of solutions for home care and other post-acute organizations.